darrenhacks/example-bind-variables/README.md

 Both the database and application are configured to run inside Docker containers.
-If you have Docker installed, you can build and run both with the command `docker-copose up`.
+If you have Docker installed, you can build and run both with the command `docker-copose up --build`.
 The application container will shut down after the application completes, but the database will remain running.
-You can shut off the database with `docker-compose down`.
+You can shut off the database with the command `docker-compose down`.

+## What to Look For

+There are two files here that are the core of the demonstration.

+[vulnerable.go](code/vulnerable.go) shows a common pattern of dynamically building SQL based on a hard-coded base and using string formatting or concatenation to dynamically change the SQL at runtime.
+It shows how carefully crafted inputs can produce query results the programmer did not intend.

+[not-vulnerable.go](code/not-vulnerable.go) shows how to use bind variables to eliminate that issue.

 ## Caveat